ktheticdev/BadWDSD/README.md

 **Supports firmware 4.70 or later**

+You only need **Stagex.bin** to run this mode, since Stagex.bin stay even after firmware update, you only need to install it once.

 # qCFW Mode

 You can't install any existing CFW or any custom PUP, so new variant of CFW must be made.
 This variant will be called qCFW (quasi-CFW).
 It is persistence, stable and much more powerful than HEN/OFW Mode.